adobe/brackets/README.md

 What makes Brackets different from other web code editors?
-* **Tools shouldn't get in your way.** Instead of cluttering up your coding environment with lots of panels and icons, our Quick Edit UI puts context-specific code and tools inline.
+* **Tools shouldn't get in your way.** Instead of cluttering up your coding environment with lots of panels and icons, the Quick Edit UI in Brackets puts context-specific code and tools inline.
 * **Brackets is in sync with your browser.** With Live Development, Brackets works directly with your browser to push code edits instantly, set breakpoints, and jump back and forth between your real source code and the browser view.
-* **Do it yourself.** Because Brackets is open source, and built with HTML, CSS and JavaScript, you can help us build the best code editor for the web.
+* **Do it yourself.** Because Brackets is open source, and built with HTML, CSS and JavaScript, you can help build the best code editor for the web.

-We're *very* early in development, so many of the features you would expect in a code editor are missing, and some existing features might be incomplete or not as useful as you'd want.
-But if you like the direction we're going, please contribute!
+Brackets is *very* early in development, so many of the features you would expect in a code editor are missing, and some existing features might be incomplete or not as useful as you'd want.
+But if you like the direction it's going, please contribute!

 How to run Brackets
 -------------------